Fried Pickles with Homemade Ranch Sauce

 5. Submerge pickles slices in the flour in bowl one, shake off excess.

-6. Quickly dip the floured pickles in the buttermilk (don’t let them float in there) and let the excess drip off
+6. Quickly dip the floured pickles in the buttermilk and let the excess drip off.

-7. Now place the pickles in panko, covering to form a crust.
+7. Place the pickles in panko, covering to form a crust.

 8. Shake off excess and put on parchment lined baking sheet ready to bring to the fryer.